Module-Code/Controllers/README.md

   %% Right column (rules of thumb) subgraph RIGHT["Right: Rules of thumb"]
     direction TB
-    R1["Use FixedUpdate for physics operations"]
+    R10["Avoid moving colliders without a Rigidbody - behavior is unreliable"] R2["Don't set transform on dynamic Rigidbody - use forces/velocity"] R5["At least one Rigidbody required for reliable OnCollision / OnTrigger callbacks"] R4["CharacterController: tight player control; no physics impulses by default"] R12["Kinematic / script-driven movement easier to network and predict"] R8["Use physics layers to reduce unnecessary collision checks"] R3["Use MovePosition/MoveRotation for kinematic motion in FixedUpdate"] R1["Use FixedUpdate for physics operations"]
-    R2["Don't set transform on dynamic Rigidbody - use forces/velocity"]
+    R6["Use Continuous Collision Detection (CCD) for very fast objects - CPU cost"] R7["Prefer primitive colliders (box/sphere/capsule); use compound shapes"] R11["Minimize active dynamics and joint complexity (solver cost)"] R9["Use triggers for detection only (no physical response)"] end

-    R3["Use MovePosition/MoveRotation for kinematic motion in FixedUpdate"] R4["CharacterController: tight player control; no physics impulses by default"] R5["At least one Rigidbody required for reliable OnCollision / OnTrigger callbacks"] R6["Use Continuous Collision Detection (CCD) for very fast objects - CPU cost"] R7["Prefer primitive colliders (box/sphere/capsule); use compound shapes"] R8["Use physics layers to reduce unnecessary collision checks"] R9["Use triggers for detection only (no physical response)"] R10["Avoid moving colliders without a Rigidbody - behavior is unreliable"] R11["Minimize active dynamics and joint complexity (solver cost)"] R12["Kinematic / script-driven movement easier to network and predict"] end
+  %% Left -> Middle links (ordered to reduce bends)

-  %% Left -> Middle links (which approaches apply to each left item) NR --> TM
+  NR --> TM
   NR --> CC
   NR --> NM